UST-MICO/docs/setup/index.rst

 .. toctree::

-    azure-kubernetes-service
+    setup
+    aks
     ide
     cicd
     kubernetes/index

 This chapter covers all information about the current MICO setup.
+The setup itself is described in :doc:`MICO Setup <setup>`.
-The current MICO development environment that runs on the Azure Kubernetes Service (AKS) is described in :doc:`Azure Kubernetes Service <azure-kubernetes-service>`.
+The Azure Kubernetes Service (AKS) is the used for the current Kubernetes development environment and is described in :doc:`Azure Kubernetes Service <aks>`.

 More details about different Kubernetes components that are used for MICO are described in section :doc:`Kubernetes <kubernetes/index>`.